BodhiOng/Joget-Broadcast-Message-Plugin/README.md

 - **Real-time Message Broadcasting**: Instantly deliver messages to all connected users
 - **Selective Broadcasting**: Control which messages are broadcast using a status checkbox
 - **Automatic Message Updates**: Periodically checks for new messages and broadcasts them to all connected users without requiring page refresh
-- **Universal Access**: Any authenticated user can broadcast messages to all other users
 - **Message Pagination**: Navigate through multiple messages with previous/next controls
 - **Priority-Based Sorting**: Display higher priority messages first (lower number = higher priority)
 - **"Mark as Read" Functionality**: Users can mark messages as read, which won't appear again in their browser